 Hancock Museum, Main Hall 31.10.97 (Charcoal on two pages of A4 sketchbook) Looking down from one of the galleries, I could work away without being noticed by the punters downstairs.
 The only problem was that the lighting was so poor up there that it was difficult to see what I was doing.

 Welcome to my blog.
-I'm a professional artist whose work is mainly derived from the study of towns and cities.
-For many years I've worked mainly in oil paint, but am trying my hand with acrylics at present.
+I'm a professional artist working in oil, acrylic and drawing.
 I'm still very much a figurative painter aiming at some kind of modern representation.
 I believe in the continuing value of painting and follow in its long and honourable tradition.